krzysztof99xd/module4Team41Topicus/README.md

 Afterwards, the user can make use of the application such as upoading the MT940 file, removing it from the table, making use of a search bar, performing the analysis of the account and logging out.

 Technologies which were used in the project:
-The back-end was written in Java, the following technologies were used:
+The back-end was written in Java,

 In the project we made use of REST principles which are aligned with HTTP, making HTTP a suitable protocol to implement REST.